zbenmo/humans_thoughts/docs/index.md

 The big advantage of unsupervised learning over supervised learning is that we remove the dependancy on humans labelling the data points and doing that consistently.
 Instead we search for intrinsic labels.
 Pieces of information that exist already in the data.
 Because we are not relying on annotations, we can work on significantly more data points.

-A potential usage of unsupervied learning, can be to learn a language model, from a big body of texts in the relevant language.
+A potential usage of unsupervied learning, can be to learn a mapping between texts and a fix-sized vectors, or **embeddings**, from a big body of texts in the relevant language.
 For example, given a (variable length) text, we can produce a fixed-sized vector of floats.
 The vector should be big yet not so big that it can just let the information "pass-through".
 It should be some sort of summarization of the essence of the text.
 This is what the unsupervised learning shall achieve in above setting.

 Why is it good?
 If the mapping is "smart", it can be used as a feature vector for a supervised **Natural Language Processing** (NLP) machine-learning task down the line.
 The supervised learning can then be made with significant smaller (labelled) data set.
 One way to optimize for good and "smart" fixed-sized vector of floats, is to encode a given text into such a vector and then to attempt to decode, or to reconstruct the text from the vector.
 We should optimize the distance between the original text and the decoded text.
 The distance should be minimized, hopefully zero.
 This idea is called "Auto Encoder".